Bravia (brand): Sony Bravia Internet TV and Video

 Sony Bravia Internet Video first became available in late 2009 on Internet enabled Bravia TV's, later becoming available on Sony Blu-ray and home theatre systems.
 The original Bravia Internet Video was built around Sony's XMB interface and had several streaming media partners including: Amazon Video On Demand, YouTube, Yahoo!, Netflix and Sony Video (Qriocity).
 2011 saw a revamp of Bravia Internet Video, with a rework of the interface and an added Skype capability.

 Sony Bravia Internet TV is the first TV to incorporate Google TV, currently only available in the US.
 It plans to revolutionize IPTV.

-XBR8 is a series of Sony BRAVIA LCD High Definition Televisions.
+XBR8 is a series of Sony Bravia LCD High Definition Televisions.
 They were released into the US marketplace starting in September 2008.

-The 46- and 55-inch models of the XBR8 series features an RGB LED backlight system which Sony calls Triluminos.
+The 46- and 55-inch models of the XBR8 series features an RGB LED backlight system, which Sony calls Triluminos.
 The new backlight system is claimed to provide a truer and higher color spectrum and allows this series of televisions to rival plasma displays in terms of dark blacks.
 This model also marked the debut of Sony's new video processor, the BRAVIA Engine 2 Pro.
 The display panel uses ten-bit processing and offers the 120 Hz MotionFlow technology.

 The XBR8 line offers two screen sizes; the 46" (KDL-46XBR8) was released on September 29, 2008.
 The second model, the 55" (KDL-55XBR8) became available for order in October 2008.

 In the United Kingdom, recent Bravia Televisions also include YouView built in, which gives users access to an interactive EPG in addition to on-demand services from the BBC and ITV incorporated into a single search menu.

 Green TV

-For sale in Japan on July 30, 2008, Sony's green product, a new flat-panel 32-inch TV for ¥150,000 (US$1,400; €900) BRAVIA KDL-32JE1 offered ecological consumers the advantage of 70% less energy consumption than regular models with same image quality.
+For sale in Japan on July 30, 2008, Sony's "green" product, a flat-panel 32-inch TV for ¥150,000 (US$1,400; €900) Bravia KDL-32JE1 offered ecological consumers 70% lower energy consumption than regular models with same image quality.
 It was claimed that the product had reduced carbon emissions to 79 kilograms (174 pounds) a year in comparison to other Bravia products.